callumhackett/obsidian_polka_theme/README.md

 }
 ```

-The above would cause the following changes, among others in other views (the callouts are thrown in just as another example of the theme colors):
+The above would cause the following changes to accents, among others (the callouts are thrown in for good measure):

 ![Customization](color_customization.png)